 Have you ever considered what could possibly be strong enough to destroy human civilization as we know it?
 Perhaps nuclear war?
 Famine?
 Disease and pestilence?
 The possibilities are many, and not very pleasant to ponder.
 When thinking about such a weighty topic it is unlikely that microscopic cells entered your mind.
 Indeed, most individuals would probably have visions of a giant mushroom cloud in their head instead.
 Be that as it may, cells are the building block of all living things and there are trillions of them which exist within every human body.
 However, what if these smallest living organisms actually had intelligence and decision-making abilities?
 What if they were able to control humanity as we know it by transforming into different forms and then mobilizing?
 As long as their intentions were good I am assuming all would be fine.
 Nevertheless, what if there were dissenters in this mobilization of cells?
 Those who would like nothing better than to destroy the very forms they have become.
 If you are a fan of intelligent Science Fiction which will explore such provocative concepts, then Virus by author Norton Beckerman will provide what you seek!

 Essentially, the novel revolves around the quest of a malevolent cell by the name of Virus.
 He feels betrayed and shunned by the ruling council of cells who against his wishes sought to dominate the planet in something other than their “cell like” form.
 Virus vows revenge!
 By gathering a huge group of followers, Virus plans to destroy all life on the planet.
-Recognizing this as potentially catastrophic, the council sends their best “Cell Agent” by the name of Traveller to thwart the plan.
-The catch is that Traveller needs the help of the measly humans to accomplish this feat.
+Recognizing this as potentially catastrophic, the council sends their best “Cell Agent” by the name of Traveler to thwart the plan.
+The catch is that Traveler needs the help of the measly humans to accomplish this feat.
 This is where neuroscientist and microbiologist Barry Proctor comes in.
-Traveller will use Barry to enact his plan and stop Virus.
+Traveler will use Barry to enact his plan and stop Virus.
 However, Barry is not alone as he has an entire team of his own, which includes the very attractive Chair of the University biology department by the name of Rachel Cummings.
-Can Traveller maneuver this group to truly stop the evil plans of Virus and his followers?
+Can Traveler maneuver this group to truly stop the evil plans of Virus and his followers?
 Or are Barry and the surface beings of the planet doomed to face total annihilation?

 I found the plot of this novel to be very interesting and quite unlike anything I have read.
 There is an excellent combination of factual information which is coupled with. imaginative events.
 The author obviously knows his subject matter!
 It is also a story which you have to read very carefully or you risk getting lost in the details.
 A few times I had to go back and re-read passages or entire chapters to properly ascertain the story events.
 While that may not be everyone’s “cup of tea”, I found it to be challenging as opposed to distracting.
 There can be little doubt that when you get into the flow of this book, the plot is both exciting and engaging.
 The good versus evil theme is clearly prevalent and well supported with many unique story details.